How Sentiment Analysis Can Help You Win Content Battles

 So you don’t have time to read every single tweet that’s ever been tweeted.
 I get it.
 SenticTweety is free and it can help you get a quick pulse on how people feel about your brand.
 Just type your brand name and SenticTweety will scour the Twitterverse looking for mentions and then it performs a quick sentiment analysis and shares the results.
 It even creates a quick word cloud of the brand sentiments to help you shape your strategy.
 Magic!

 Bring these tools, and the insights they provide, to the next battle for the page you have to wage with your boss.
-They may just help you make the case for clearer, more strategic communications.
+They may just help you make the case for clearer, more strategic employee communications.